Quantum work statistics at strong reservoir coupling

-We now wish to compute the statistics of work done on the system during the driving protocol, that is we are interested in the total energetic change of the system and environment during the protocol, including any stochastic fluctuations of these quantities.
-Independent of the coupling strength, the work done can be defined using the two-point measurement protocol, where a projective energy measurement of the global Hamiltonian~\eqref{eq:hamtot} is made at the initial and final times of the protocol, with the work done $W$ defined as the resulting energy difference~\cite{Campisi2009a}.
-The resulting distribution $P(W)$ can be characterised by its characteristic function (CF), given by its Fourier transform
+We now wish to compute the statistics of work done on the system along a driving protocol with duration $t_f-t_i$, that is we are interested in the total energetic change of the system and environment during the protocol, including any stochastic fluctuations of these quantities.
+Independent of the coupling strength, the work done can be defined using the two-point measurement protocol, where a projective energy measurement of the global Hamiltonian $H(t)$ is made at the initial and final times of the protocol, with the work done $W$ defined as the resulting energy difference~\cite{Campisi2009a}.
+The resulting distribution $P(W)$ can be characterised by its characteristic function (CF),

 Here we define the \textit{work characteristic operator} (WCO) \cite{Talkner2007b},